The Problem of Evil

 If God is all-powerful, all-knowing, and all-good, why does evil and suffering exist?
 This is widely considered the strongest argument against God's existence.

-The Problem of Evil is widely regarded as the most powerful argument against the existence of a personal God.
-First formulated by the Greek philosopher Epicurus around 300 BCE, then sharpened by David Hume, J.L.
-Mackie, and William Rowe, it poses a direct challenge: if God is omnipotent, omniscient, and perfectly good, the existence of suffering should be impossible.
-We give it an 80/100 soundness score - the highest of any theory on this site - because the evidential version remains compelling and largely unresolved after 2,300 years of debate.
+The Problem of Evil asks: if God is all-powerful, all-knowing, and all-good, why does suffering exist?
+It is widely regarded as the strongest argument against a personal God.
+First posed by the Greek philosopher Epicurus around 300 BCE, then sharpened by David Hume, J.L.
+Mackie, and William Rowe, it remains the highest-scoring theory on this site at 80/100 soundness because no theodicy (an attempt to justify God’s allowing evil) has fully answered it after 2,300 years of debate.

 The Core Argument